petergramenides/huskydb/README.md

 All features are offered through our library, which relies on the Windows API.

-- **windows native:** Although not ideal for most, at the moment, our library only supports the ©Microsoft Windows operating system.
-I am currently working on native versions for Mac and Linux as well as a Docker container.
+- **windows native:** Although not ideal for most, at the moment, our library only supports the Microsoft Windows operating system.
+We are currently working on native versions for Mac and Linux as well as a Docker container.
 Stay tuned for more updates!

 - **easily extendable:** HuskyDB is incredibly easy to extend and readable.
 All libraries we used are highly documented and all of our code is, equally, highly documented.

-- **automatically synced:** One of the most annoying features of most databases is having to add files.
-The most radical and useful feature of HuskyDB is that it automatically updates and syncs all your files.
+- **automatically synced:** One of the most annoying features of many databases is having to add which documents you want to track.
+On startup, we sync all your files and configurations!
 Making a game?
-All of your assets are instantly avaliable when you start the database!
+All of your assets management can be instantly handled by HuskyDB.

 ### Example Code

 ```
-#include <huskydb.cpp>
+#include "huskydb.h"

 // Starting the database
-db = huskydb("/path/to/db");
+huskydb db = huskydb("/path/to/db");

 // Making a package
 db.make_package("maps");